You are here

 Air Quality Analysis for Planning

 San Francisco Health Code Article 38 requires public agencies to prevent air quality related health impacts from sensitive uses proposed near busy roadways.
-The policy requires screening of developments for proximity to traffic and calculation of particulate concentrations from traffic.
-Where PM 2.5 as a result will exceed 0.2 ug/M3, ventilation systems to remove 80% of PM 2.5 from outside air intake.
-MERV 13 filtration or better is typically required.
+The policy requires screening new developments for proximity to traffic and calculating particulate concentrations from traffic.
 For more information, visit the San Francisco Department of Public Health website.